DAO-HQ/DAOHQ-contracts/DAOHQ-IndexToken/deployment_note.md

     - shares: List of numbers, proportion of share. relative to index of components-externalComponents
 2. Deploy `IssuanceManagerNode.sol`
     - WETH: address, address of wNative on given deploy chain
+    - scMin: uint256, min amount in wei to transfer to sidechain
 3. Deploy `ManagermentFeeNode.sol`
     - manager: address, manager of fees and token
     - fee: number, fee APR with a 10000 denominator